Wednesday, December 31, 2008

 In my primary school, dad told me he was a policeman, and of course, I'm not stupid lah, as I have not seen mum washed and dried his uniform.

 It was until in secondary school that I finally knew what he does.
-When he finally revealed that he's a Director (co-partner) of an electroplating firm, my sisters and I did not believe him at first, as he cried wolves too many times.
+When he finally revealed that he's a co-partner of an electroplating company, my sisters and I did not believe him at first, as he cried wolves too many times.
 It was only when he showed us his name card, that we try to believe him and even tried our luck to cajole him to buy us Reebok track shoes.
-Perhaps, that partly one of the other reasons, why he hid it from us ... hehe
+Perhaps, that is one of the reasons why he hid it from us ... hehe

 Oh man!
-I looked like a rabbit with flappy ears.
-Geez, if you don't know me, you could have thought I was an air stewardess or travel agent based on his drawings .... hehe
+I looked like a rabbit with floppy ears.
+Geez, if you don't know me, you could have thought I was an air stewardess or travel agent, based on his drawings .... hehe

 Erh, this picture seems like Daddy is selling eggs rather than machinery.
 And ah boy only gave his dad a few strands of hair - so poor thing.